ZobairQ/php-cloud-dev-environment/README.md

 ### Docker-compose

-You can create a file called `docker-compose.yaml` if you need to fresh this subject up, please take a look at my [docker-compose cheat-sheet](https://github.com/ZobairQ/docker-compose-cheat-sheet)
+You can create a file called `docker-compose.yaml` if you need to refresh this subject, please take a look at my [docker-compose cheat-sheet](https://github.com/ZobairQ/docker-compose-cheat-sheet)

 Here is a sample that you can use to get started quickly: